MrVelasquezz/MrVelasquezz/README.md

 ### Actualy I have some plans for this year!

-- 🔋 I want to learn C#, C++, .Net, TipeScript and I want to create my own portfolia website😅
+- 🔋 I want to learn C#, .Net, TipeScript and I want to create my own portfolia website😅

 ## Here are some my **personal skills**